 On Windows®, the built-in software synthesizer uses a sound-font which is adequate, but not the best quality.
 Also, even if a sound-card having on-board synthesizers is used (see above), this same lesser-quality sound-font is used.

 A good alternative using Windows, is to use a VST software instrument soundfont player, such as the Bismark BS-16, which has little or no latency, and can use soundfonts of your choosing.
+Unfortunately, BS-16 is no longer available.

 If you have a sound-card having a hardware synthesizer, such as the Soundblaster Live, or Audigy cards (which use the emu10k1/emu10k2 synthesizer chip), you can get around this by installing the free kX Project software, which allows you to load soundfonts of your choice, which can be much better quality.

 You can play the GarageBand instruments (which have little or no latency) using the KeyMusician Keyboard.
+Some versions of GarageBand allow you to define soundfont based instruments, and Logic Pro does too.

 On Linux, you have a lot of MIDI software (including sequence-editors), available for free, and Linux itself is free.